John Lewis Elementary School in Washington, DC

 A sustainable, high-performance building that in turn breeds excellence in education.

 John Lewis Elementary School was designed to be the first school in the District of Columbia to achieve Net Zero Energy (NZE).
-The project is also certified LEED for Schools Platinum and is pursuing WELL certification, setting a new benchmark.
+The project is also the only school in the world to hold Platinum certifications in both LEED for Schools and WELL, setting a new benchmark.
 Through these approaches, the environment is designed to improve student and teacher performance, health, and well-being as well as reduce the building’s life-cycle costs.

 Project Facts